JosieHong/3dmolms-tutorial/docs/source/molnetpack.rst

 RT prediction
 ~~~~~~~~~~~~~~

-For RT prediction, please use ``pred_rt`` as shown in the following codes after instantiating a MolNet object.
+For RT prediction, please use ``pred_rt`` function after instantiating a MolNet object.
 Please note that since this model is trained on the METLIN-SMRT dataset, the predicted retention time is under the same experimental conditions as the METLIN-SMRT set.

+.. autofunction:: molnet.MolNet.pred_rt

+For example:

 .. code-block:: python